vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/theme.md

 ## Community Theme

 Community users have created lots of theme and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-theme).
-You should check the theme's own documentation for detailed guide.
+You should check the theme’s own documentation for detailed guide.

 In general, you need to specify the name of the theme to use in [theme](https://v2.vuepress.vuejs.org/reference/config.md#theme) option: